-Since it involves popular and powerful people, common man fails to fathom the involvement of their favorite celebrities in such heinous crimes.
+Since it involves popular and powerful people, common man fails to fathom the involvement of their favourite celebrities in such heinous crimes.
 The accusers’ are sine qua non put up with the onus to prove their accusations.

 Imagine, a victim of a crime being asked to narrate and relive her ordeal.
 Being asked to retell a crippling memory, or be branded as a liar.
 The mindset of the society at large brandishes women as making allegations for publicity or money.
 Although in some instances the same has been proven to be true.